 For your convenience we have included the cemetery name and location list, and the full casualty list for the 11th Light Infantry Brigade.
 The cemetery list is color banded by cemetery name.
 If you would be willing to take a photo of a grave marker in a cemetery you may be visiting, the 11th LIB and Coffelt Database thank you.
 The listing is banded with color to group names located at the same cemetery.

-You will notice that we have an enormous amount of casualties where the cemetery they were laid to rest is unknown.
+You will notice that we have an enormous amount of casualties where the cemetery they were laid to rest is unknown (shown with a pink overlay).
 If you have information on a burial location, please contact the webmaster with that information and proof of location.
+Also note that this does not indicate those casualties where we already have grave marker photos.
+You will have to compare with the complete 11th LIB Casualty List.
 Thank you.

 Our submission form is presently unavailable.
 Please email the Webmaster with your copyright permission (the photo must be yours and you must own the copyright to it) and attach a high quality photo of the grave marker.
 Please indicate the name of the cemetery, county, city and state, a statement giving us copyright permission to reproduce the image.
 Thank you.